linozen/exocortex/content/refs/python-for-everybody.md

 print(pay)
 ```

 - illegal variable names give a syntax error

-#### Statements {#statements}
+#### Statements

-A _statement_ is just a unit of code that the Python interpreter can
+A _statement_ is just a unit of code that the Python interpreter can execute.
-execute. _Scripts_ are usually a sequence of statements.
+_Scripts_ are usually a sequence of statements.

-#### Operators and Operands {#operators-and-operands}
+#### Operators and Operands

-_Operators_ are defined as special symbols that stand in for
+_Operators_ are defined as special symbols that stand in for computations such
-computations such as addition, subtraction, multiplication and division.
+as addition, subtraction, multiplication and division. _Operands_ are the values
-_Operands_ are the values the operator is applied to.
+the operator is applied to.

 ```python
 20+32 # "20" and "32" are the operands in this case